mbmccormick/mbmccormick.github.io/about/index.md

 This past summer I worked at [Microsoft](http://www.microsoft.com) in Redmond, WA in Microsoft Lync as a Program Manager Intern in the server platform.
 I am also the Microsoft Ambassador for Purdue University.

-You can take a look at some of the GitHub projects that I’ve been working on [here](https://www.github.com/mbmccormick).
+You can take a look at some of the projects that I am working on at my [GitHub](https://www.github.com/mbmccormick) page.